 The challenge provided a good layout of the area, a description of the process and the equipment that was being used today and some technical requirements and HSE regulations.

-After two and a half weeks, the challenge served to provide 5 technical solutions that combined or individually helped to reduce the alignment time with simple and low-cost maintenance.
+After two and a half weeks, the challenge served to provide 5 mining technologies that combined or individually helped to reduce the alignment time with simple and low-cost maintenance.
 Solutions included tools (GPS, laser technology, etc.) and processes based on Just In Time / SMED principles.

 Repurposing Waste Materials from Mine Tailings